heppu/henriikanhiuspaja/README.md

 ## Deployment

-Changes in master will trigger travis which runs `go run render.go` and deploys dist to github pages.
+Changes in master will trigger action which runs `go run render.go` and deploys dist to github pages.